NateShoffner/nateshoffner.github.io/_posts/2013-10-13-c-global-hotkeys-via-getasynckeystate.md

 }
 {% endhighlight %}

-<h2>Prioritization</h2>
+#### Prioritization
-<p>For simple hotkeys, there won't be any collisions.
+    For simple hotkeys, there won't be any collisions.
 However, when you start mixing and matching modifier keys, things can get a little messy.
-To alleviate this issue, the hooked keys are sorted internally using a custom <a href="http://msdn.microsoft.com/en-us/library/8ehhxeaf.aspx" target="_blank">IComparer&lt;T&gt;</a>:</p>
+To alleviate this issue, the hooked keys are sorted internally using a custom [IComparer<T>](http://msdn.microsoft.com/en-us/library/8ehhxeaf.aspx):

 {% highlight csharp %}
 private class HookComparer : IComparer<KeyHook>